developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/samples/barcode1/index.md

 ---

 ##Overview
-This sample app demonstrates DataWedge barcode scanning, configuration, scanner status notification and soft scan trigger using [DataWedge Intent APIs](../../api).
+This sample app demonstrates how to receive scanned barcode data through an Android intent, configure DataWedge, register for scanner status notifications, and use the software scan trigger via [DataWedge Intent APIs](../../api).

 Available actions in this sample:
 * Display the DataWedge version